whodisio/simple-jwt-auth/README.md

 Safe:

 - enforces best practices of JWT authentication
-- eliminates accidentally using JWTs unsafely, by only exposing methods that allow safe usage
+- eliminates accidentally using JWTs unsafely, by constraining exposed methods to secure and declarative use cases

 ---